 ACS is common.
 About 114,000 people in the UK are admitted to hospital with an ACS each year.
 Most occur in people aged over 50 and become more common with increasing age.
 Sometimes younger people are affected.

-The risk factors for having an ACS are actually the same as the risk factors for having a heart attack (myocardial infarction) or cardiovascular disease.
-See separate leaflet called Preventing Cardiovascular Diseases which discusses these in more detail.
+The risk factors for having an ACS are actually the same as the risk factors for having a heart attack or cardiovascular disease.
+See separate leaflet called Preventing Cardiovascular Diseases for more details.

 Briefly, risk factors that can be modified and may help to prevent an ACS include: